 Robin Sharma says that each day is your whole life in miniature, and that how you spend your days, so do you spend your life.
 Trust that every positive action that you take today, even if only for today, will reverberate throughout all of your future days.

 For your many, many blessings.
 I’ve written before about how the power of gratitude has changed my life, and these principles resonate so strongly with me because of that fourth line!
-I could probably write a whole book about gratitude, but for now, you can go ahead and read this post, and this one as well 🙂
+I could probably write a whole book about gratitude, but for now, you can go ahead and read this post 🙂

 So, there you have it!
 Contemplate the Reiki Principles, try ‘em on for size, and let me know what you think.